scrapy/scrapy/docs/topics/images.rst

 .. currentmodule:: scrapy.contrib.pipeline.images

-Scrapy provides an :doc:`item pipeline </topics/item-pipeline>` for downloading images attached to a particular item.
-For example, when you scrape products and also want to download their images locally.
+Scrapy provides an :doc:`item pipeline </topics/item-pipeline>` for downloading images attached to a particular item, for example, when you scrape products and also want to download their images locally.

 This pipeline, called the Images Pipeline and implemented in the